sst/guide/_chapters/add-a-list-all-the-notes-api.md

     // 'KeyConditionExpression' defines the condition for the query
     // - 'userId = :userId': only return items with matching 'userId' partition key
     // 'ExpressionAttributeValues' defines the value in the condition
-    // - ':userId': defines 'userId' to be User Pool sub of the authenticated user
+    // - ':userId': defines 'userId' to be Identity Pool identity id of the authenticated user
     KeyConditionExpression: "userId = :userId",
     ExpressionAttributeValues: {
-      ":userId": event.requestContext.authorizer.claims.sub,
+      ":userId": event.requestContext.identity.cognitoIdentityId,
     }
   };